How to treat genital herpes, medication and traditional methods. Genital herpes in women: where does it come from and how dangerous it is

 The main causes of infection with HSV type II:

-• unprotected intercourse;
+• Unprotected intercourse;

 Symptomatic picture of genital herpes

-• After the accumulations reach the peak of formation, spontaneous ulceration will occur - the bubbles will burst, releasing a huge number of viral cells.
+• After the clusters reach the peak of formation, spontaneous ulceration will occur - the bubbles will burst, releasing a huge number of viral cells.
 At this stage, the carrier poses a particular danger to others;

-• The final stage is to cover the areas of the rash with a hard crust and heal the ulcers left by the grouped viral clusters.
+• The final stage is to cover the areas of the rash with a hard crust and heal the ulcers left by grouped viral clusters.

 How to treat herpes in the intimate area

-• Immunomodulating agents;
+• Immunomodulatory agents;

-• antiviral drugs;
+• Antiviral drugs;

 • Analgesics and aseptics.